 One of my favorite conferences to speak at is Calibrate.
-It’ll take me a few days to make a proper blog post, but in the meantime, here are my slides from the talk:
+Here are my slides from the talk:

 If you’re interested in a class on engineering leadership, click here!

 As a leader, you’ll be both hosting and going to a lots of meetings.
 If it’s something you get great at, it will have a huge impact on both your happiness, and the happiness of those you work with.

 Here’s what I’m going to be covering in this blog post:

 - plan for success

 I’ve run across this situation with startup CxO coaching clients three times in the past week, so it felt like a good time to write about it…